edmundo096/LeapRiftDrone/README.md

 ### Used libraries:
 * [Ruslan-B/AR.Drone C# Framework](https://github.com/Ruslan-B/AR.Drone)
 	- A C# Framework to control the AR.Drone.
 Originally this framework was made for .NET 4.0.
 I had to make same changes to make it possible to run the framework with .NET 3.5, because Unity only supports .NET up to the version 3.5.
 All needed files are contained in the script folder.
-More details about the changes can be found in the chapter ìChanges on the AR.Drone C# Frameworkî.
+More details about the changes can be found in the chapter ‚ÄúChanges on the AR.Drone C# Framework‚Äù.
 * [Task Parallel Library for .NET 3.5](http://www.nuget.org/packages/TaskParallelLibrary/1.0.2856)
 	- The AR.Drone framework uses some threading class which are not available in .NET 3.5.
-Thatís why I had to add this library.
+That‚Äôs why I had to add this library.
 * [Ruslan-B/FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen)
 	- A C# Wrapper for FFmpeg.
 This is needed to decode the video packets of the AR.Drone.
 The DLLs of this problem causing a little bit of trouble.
 If you simple put them into the directory "Assets\Plugins\x86" they are not found in the game.
 So you need to put them into the unity editor directory if you want to test the game in the editor.
 After you building, you have to put the DLLs in the directory of the exe to work correctly.
 You can find the FFmpeg DLLs in "Assets\Plugins\x86\FFmpeg".
 * [Oculus Rift Plugin for Unity](http://paddytherabbit.com/unity3d-oculus-rift-plugin-setup)